OFD5/OFD5/README.md

 </div>

 #
 I'm OFD5.
 Am student in UKZN Doing Forensic sciences.
 I like promulgating Knowledge on Security development.
+Am self taught software developer and security researcher.

 ⚡ A quick introduction
 - 🔭 I’m currently working in Bugbounty and learning RED TEAMING.
 - 🌱 I’m currently learning Java and Python
 - 💬 Ask me about security, am ready to help.
 - ⚡ Fun fact: I love playing football ⚽ AND Chess ♟

+# Goal
+As a dedicated Cyber Security Researcher, I am driven by a relentless curiosity to uncover vulnerabilities and develop robust solutions that safeguard digital landscapes.
+With a background in Forensics, I thrive on the ever-evolving challenges posed by the cyber realm.

+🌐 Expertise:
+- Proficient in identifying and exploiting security flaws across diverse systems and networks.
+- Adept at conducting in-depth penetration testing to fortify defenses against potential threats.
+- Am also learning  reverse engineering and analyzing malware to anticipate and counteract cyber attacks.

+💡 Achievements:

+- I was able to report xss to Makro.co.za which could have resulted in Account takeover using bugcrowd.com.
+- I also reported Xss on bing.com and reported it on msrc.microsoft.com.

+🚀 What Sets Me Apart:
+- Demonstrated ability to translate complex vulnerabilities into actionable insights for both technical and non-technical stakeholders.
+- Unparalleled passion for staying ahead of emerging threats and continuously honing skills through hands-on projects.
+- Collaborative mindset, thriving in cross-functional teams to drive comprehensive security solutions.

+📈 Vision:
+In an ever-connected world, my goal is to pioneer advancements that shape the future of cyber security.
+By combining cutting-edge technology, ethical principles, and innovative strategies, I aspire to contribute to a safer digital landscape for businesses and individuals alike.

 #